Registered Activity Providers

 Ice skating is an ideal outing as it is a unique opportunity to improve health and independence, whilst also providing important social interaction with peers.
 We pride ourselves on our safe, friendly and accessible environment, and help to build participant confidence through non-competitive and competitive sporting activities.

 Department of Biodiversity, Conservation and Attractions Parks and Wildlife Service

-Sections of the Award aligned with Parks and Wildlife Service: Service, Skills
+Sections of the Award aligned with Parks and Wildlife Service: Voluntary Service, Skills